MarcoLovecchio/assignment1/README.md

 The second node calculate the relative distance between the turtles and publish it on the topic /distance.
 If the turtles are closer than a selected threshold (1.0), it's GAME OVER for both the players.
 As already sed, if one of the turtles is too close to the wall (lower bound = 0.5 and upper bound = 10.5), it's GAME OVER for that player, but the other one can keep play until he also hit the wall or get too close to the other turtle.
-GAME OVER messages will be displayed on the terminal.
+GAME OVER messages will be displayed on the terminal and the Distance node will shutdown alone.

 In order to run the code you need to do the following steps: